 Before using olopatadine nasal, tell your doctor if you have any non-allergic conditions affecting the inside of your nose, such as a deviated septum.

-FDA pregnancy category C. It is not known whether olopatadine nasal is harmful to an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether olopatadine nasal will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

-It is not known whether olopatadine passes into breast milk or if it could harm a nursing baby.
-Do not use olopatadine nasal without telling your doctor if you are breast-feeding a baby.
+It is not known whether olopatadine nasal passes into breast milk or if it could harm a nursing baby.
+Do not use this medication without telling your doctor if you are breast-feeding a baby.